Croissanthology/croissanthology.github.io/_posts/2025-09-04-inspiration.md

 After all, books originally come from *somewhere*.
 They are perhaps just as likely to come from the [unexpected combination](https://www.lesswrong.com/posts/dhj9dhiwhq3DX6W8z/hero-licensing) of a novel and and academic paper as from a tumultuous family history.

-Any and all stimuli may inspire a human to write: consider poetry.
+<div class="indent-2">Any and all stimuli may inspire a human to write: consider poetry. </div>

 > Love: a burnt match skating in a urinal.